nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 combinations for each treatment.
 The experimental arena was cleaned with 70% ethanol and distilled water before each experiment.

-Using the Wilcoxon signed rank test, we compared the number of observations of pairing units between termites just after swarming and after extended mate search.
+We used the Wilcoxon signed rank test to compare the number of observations of pairing units between termites just after swarming and after extended mate search.
 We also investigated the time development of observed tandem running pairs.
 We binned our 30-minute observation into